LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 ### Sometimes, futures need to be `'static` and `Send`

 The `rados_aio_read` call turns out to be a bit tricky to create a future for.
-The obvious thing to do is to pass in an `&mut [u8]`, which we turn into a `*mut libc::c_char` to pass to RADOS and say, "hey, here's our buffer."
+Since `rados_aio_read` asks for a pointer to a byte buffer and a buffer size, the obvious thing to do is to pass in an `&mut [u8]`, which we turn into a `*mut libc::c_char` to pass to RADOS and say, "hey, here's our buffer."
 This has problems, however, when we try to do things like use `futures_cpupool` to run our futures.
 What's the type signature of `CpuPool::spawn`?